772/A344865-integer-sequence/README.md

 # repeating-prime-gap-sequences

-a(n) is the amount of first prime gaps without a repetive sequence of n numbers.
+a(n) is the number of first prime gaps without a repetive sequence of n numbers.

 When using a huge amount of primes, this software proves that n = 14 is the first n > 1 where a(n) > a(n-1)^2.